gmtii/sdrpp-tetra-demodulator/README.md

-# sdrpp-tetra-demodulator
+## New features

-## Timeslot audio filter
+### Per-timeslot audio filter

 TETRA carriers use TDMA with 4 timeslots per channel.
 By default the plugin decodes and plays audio from all timeslots simultaneously.
 The timeslot filter lets you isolate a single timeslot so that only its voice traffic is sent to the audio output.

-### Usage

-In the OSMO-TETRA decoder panel you will find two separate rows:
+In the OSMO-TETRA decoder panel there are two separate rows:

-- **Audio TS** — four checkboxes (TS1-TS4).
+- **Audio TS** - four checkboxes (TS1-TS4).
 Tick one to restrict audio output to that timeslot only.
 Ticking the active checkbox again deselects it and returns to all-timeslot mode.
-- **Timeslots** — the original colour-coded status indicators showing the current content of each slot in real time (UL / DATA / NDB / SYNC / VOICE).
+- **Timeslots** - colour-coded status indicators showing the current content of each slot in real time (UL / DATA / NDB / SYNC / VOICE).
   These are read-only and update independently of the selector above.

 The selected timeslot is saved in tetra_demodulator_config.json and restored on next launch.

-### Implementation notes
+#### Implementation notes

 The osmo-tetra voice callback (put_voice_data) has been extended with an explicit tn argument carrying the TDMA timeslot number (1-4) from t_phy_state.time.tn.
 Filtering is applied inside the callback before the PCM data reaches the resampler: if a specific timeslot is selected and tn does not match, the callback returns early without writing to the output ring buffer.

-This avoids any interference with the decoder's internal timeslot tracking logic.
+### Encrypted traffic muting

+When a cell has air encryption enabled (visible as "Encryption" in the panel) and no decryption key is available, the plugin now silently discards encrypted voice blocks instead of playing garbled noise.

+An orange indicator "MUTED: encrypted traffic (no key)" appears in the panel whenever this condition is active.

+If a keystore file is loaded and decrypt_voice_timeslot() succeeds, the audio plays normally and the indicator disappears.

+#### Implementation notes

+decrypt_voice_timeslot() from tetra_crypto is called in
+tetra_lower_mac.c before put_voice_data whenever air_encryption is
+set on the cell.
+The result is passed as a voice_encrypted flag to the callback.
+When true, the callback discards the block immediately.

+### Signal constellation toggle

+A "Show constellation" checkbox allows hiding the constellation diagram.
+When hidden the constellation sink handler skips the buffer copy entirely, saving CPU on slower machines.
+The state is persisted in tetra_demodulator_config.json.

+### Original readme.md

 --- Orig readme.md